kataw/kataw/test/__snapshot__/parser/expressions/arrow/invalid-cases.md

 ✖ Declaration or statement expected - start: 3103, end: 3106
 ✖ Expected a `;` - start: 3114, end: 3117
 ✖ Expected a `;` - start: 3127, end: 3130
-✖ Arrow parameters can only contain a binding pattern or an identifier - start: 3134, end: 3146 ✖ Expected a `;` - start: 3159, end: 3162
+✖ The left hand side of the arrow is not destructible  - start: 3143, end: 3146 ✖ Expected a `;` - start: 3159, end: 3162
 ✖ Expected a `;` - start: 3169, end: 3172
 ✖ Expected a `;` - start: 3194, end: 3197
 ✖ Expected a `;` - start: 3222, end: 3225
-✖ Arrow parameters can only contain a binding pattern or an identifier - start: 3229, end: 3253 ✖ Arrow parameters can only contain a binding pattern or an identifier - start: 3257, end: 3269 ✖ Expected a `;` - start: 3282, end: 3285
+✖ The left hand side of the arrow is not destructible  - start: 3266, end: 3269 ✖ Expected a `;` - start: 3282, end: 3285
-✖ Arrow parameters can only contain a binding pattern or an identifier - start: 3289, end: 3304 ✖ Expected a `;` - start: 3320, end: 3323
+✖ The left hand side of the arrow is not destructible  - start: 3301, end: 3304 ✖ Expected a `;` - start: 3320, end: 3323
 ✖ A rest element cannot have an initializer - start: 3335, end: 3337
 ✖ Expected a ')' to match the '(' token here - start: 3354, end: 3356
-✖ Expected '=>' - start: 3354, end: 3356
 ✖ Expected a `;` - start: 3358, end: 3359
 ✖ Declaration or statement expected - start: 3359, end: 3362
 ✖ Expected a ')' to match the '(' token here - start: 3374, end: 3376
-✖ Expected '=>' - start: 3374, end: 3376
 ✖ Expected a `;` - start: 3379, end: 3380
 ✖ Declaration or statement expected - start: 3380, end: 3383